-We do not think it makes sense to use the term "regime" in the absence of both a minimum degree of formalization and a minimum degree of convergence in expectations.
+We do not think it makes sense to use the term 'regime' in the absence of both a minimum degree of formalization and a minimum degree of convergence in expectations.
 The northwest cell of Figure 1 is therefore empty.
-"Dead letter regimes" feature the existence of explicit rules including both substantive and procedural prescriptions articulated in written form, whether or not they are legally binding.
-Although the numerous truce agreements in Bosnia are cases featuring explicit rules that cast doubt on the value of this operationalization, the fact that it is easy to identify explicit rules makes this criterion attractive (Keohane 1993, 26-29).
-The term "tacit regimes," by contrast, refers to those cases in which regular but implicit references to informal rules are common along with behavior that is consistent with some independently inferred rules.
-The balance of power system in nineteenth-century Europe and the system of spheres of influence among the superpowers after World War II are examples of this type of regime.
-"Classic regimes" exist in those issue areas in which in addition to explicit rules and regular references to them, rule-consistent behavior is widespread.
-Rule-consistent behavior can be inferred when (a) clear violations remain the exception, (b) parties harmed by violations protest against them by implicitly or explicitly referring to the agreed upon rules, and (c) violators do not deny the rules and norms referred to in these protests.
-We use the term "classic regime" for such cases since the presence of all indictors - explicit rules, regular references to the rules, rule-consistent behavior - ensures that virtually every regime analyst would agree that international regimes exist under these conditions; the study of these cases undoubtedly constitutes the core of regime analysis.
-The GATT regime and the ozone regime are well-known cases in point.
+'Dead letter regimes' feature the existence of explicit rules including both substantive and procedural prescriptions articulated in written form, whether or not they are legally binding.
+Although the numerous truce agreements in Bosnia are cases featuring explicit rules that cast doubt on the value of this operationalization, the fact that it is easy to identify explicit rules makes this criterion attractive (Keohane, 1993: 26-9).
+The term 'tacit regimes', by contrast, refers to those cases in which regular but implicit references to informal rules are common along with behavior that is consistent with some independently inferred rules (Lipson, 1991).
+The balance of power system in 19th-century Europe and the system of spheres of influence among the superpowers after World War II are examples of this type of regime.
+'Classic regimes' exist in those issue areas in which in addition to explicit rules and regular references to them, rule-consistent behavior is widespread.
+Rule-consistent behavior can be inferred when (1) clear violations remain the exception, (2) parties harmed by violations protest against them by implicitly or explicitly referring to the agreed upon rules and (3) violators do not deny the rules and norms referred to in these protests.5 We use the term 'classic regime' for such cases since the presence of all indicators - explicit rules, regular references to the rules, ruleconsistent behavior - ensures that virtually every regime analyst would agree that international regimes exist under these conditions; the study of these cases undoubtedly constitutes the core of regime analysis.
+The General Agreement on Tariffs and Trade (GATT) regime and the ozone regime are well-known cases in point.